qmhc/vite-plugin-dts/README.md

    * But for the source files with type errors will not be emitted *
    * @default false
+   * @remarks Before 1.7 it defaults to true
    */
   skipDiagnostics?: boolean